-ARTICLE XVI - LABOR-MANAGEMENT COMMITTEE
+ARTICLE XVII - LABOR-MANAGEMENT COMMITTEE

-- 1. Slate and the Guild will establish a Joint Labor-Management Committee for the purpose of meeting and discussing employee concerns and matters affecting relations between the parties, including, among others, training, new technology, methods of operation and work processes, and other such matters.
+- 1. Slate and the Guild will establish a Joint Labor-Management Committee for the purpose of meeting and discussing employee concerns and matters affecting relations between the parties, including, among others, training, new technology, methods of operation, work processes, issues of diversity, equity and inclusion, departmental goals and financial performance similar to which has been provided in all-hands and/or town hall meetings (the parties specifically agree that the voluntary discussion by the Company of financial matters at the LMC or elsewhere shall not be the basis for a legal right for the Union to have access to information on financial or business related matters; this shall not be a waiver by the Union of any rights to information that may exist under law unrelated to the voluntary discussion of departmental goals and financial information, notwithstanding any legal rights for information) and other such matters.
 The committee will meet once a quarter during the term of this Agreement.
 In addition to up to two WGAE staff members, Slate and the Guild shall each appoint two (2) Slate-employed representatives to the committee; however, additional participants with relevant knowledge or information may attend, with advance notice to the other party. - 2.
 It is the parties' intent that Labor-Management Committee discussions will be conducted in a non-adversarial manner and in a good faith attempt to address and resolve issues in the workplace.
 The Labor-Management Committee will not receive or adjudicate grievances.
 To facilitate open dialogue, discussions of the Labor-Management Committee, including disagreements over matters discussed in the Committee, shall not be subject to the grievance and arbitration provision of this Agreement.

-ARTICLE XVII - MINIMUM SALARIES
+ARTICLE XVIII- MINIMUM SALARIES